 A prospective cohort study follows a large group of people forward in time.
 Some people will have a certain exposure (like alcohol use) and others will not.
 Researchers compare the different groups (for example, they might compare heavy drinkers, moderate drinkers, light drinkers and non-drinkers) to see which group is more likely to develop an outcome (like breast cancer).

 A case-control study takes a different approach.
-Researchers identify two groups—one with people who already have an outcome (like breast cancer) and one with people who do not.
+Researchers identify two groups—cases (people who already have an outcome (like breast cancer)) and controls (people who do not have an outcome).
 They then compare the two groups to see if any exposure (like alcohol use) was more common in the history of one group compared to the other.

-Randomized controlled trials use interventions (like an exercise class) to change some participants' behavior to see how it affects their health.
-Or, they may give certain treatments (like a new chemotherapy) to some participants to see how well it treats their breast cancer.
+Randomized controlled trials (randomized clinical trials) use interventions (like an exercise class) to change the behavior of some people in the study to see how it affects their health.
+Or, they may give certain treatments (like a new chemotherapy drug) to some participants to see how well it treats their breast cancer.

 Many behaviors, like smoking or heavy alcohol drinking, cannot be tested in this way because it would not be ethical to assign people to a behavior known to be harmful.
 In these cases, researchers must use observational studies.